I'm Karine. I'm a woman and a mother.

 For myself and for my children.
 Proudly.

-I didn't have a clue for most of my life that this one experience - becoming a mother - would draw upon all of my previous experience to become the work of my life.
-Not only was I becoming a mother, but I was determined to become another kind of mother.
-I was determined to become the kind of mother that I had longed to have.
-I didn't know that, in becoming her, I first had to make sense of my own story, and give birth to and become that mother to myself.
+I didn't have a clue for most of my life that this one experience - becoming a mother - would weave together so many threads of previous experience to kick off some of the deepest work I’d done yet.
+Not only was I becoming a mother (a role I had never dreamt of taking on), but I was determined to become another kind of mother.
+I was determined to become the kind of mother that I’d needed.
+I didn't know that, in becoming her, I first had to make sense new sense of an old story, and become that mother to myself.
+The mother AND father.
+First.
+I needed to embody and embrace parts of myself I’d disconnected from and heal from trauma.
 I've only since come to realize that this relates to a much bigger experience as women in this particular place (the western, modern world) and time.
 And the work I do now starts with mothers and ends with women - the catalyst is my (our) children, and the beneficiary is future generations.

 If I'm completely honest with you, becoming a mother terrified me to the core, and I was a pretty reluctant mom before I became one, while simultaneously sensing a deep part of me that longed to embrace it.
 I could feel the weight of my past bearing down so hard on those early moments of being a mom.
 I felt tormented by old, unearthed emotions and I remember rhetorically asking someone, "couldn't someone just please knock me over the head so I could just forget my past?".
 I longed for a kind of spiritual amnesia to wipe the slate clean so I could have an entirely new experience of myself going into this new life experience.
 What I see now is that reluctance was a fear I had of unconsciously passing on to my children the beliefs and behaviors I’d learned and internalized.
 That reluctance was an awareness of that possibility.

-This desire to be the link in the chain of generations that breaks with old patterns developed in my past, and those patterns inherited from my mother, and her from her mother, and her from hers, etc. led me to this path of being a life-long student of wisdom from wherever I could find it.
+This desire to be the link in the chain of generations that breaks with old patterns developed in my past, and those patterns inherited from my mother, and her from her mother, and her from hers, etc. led me to this path of being a life-long student of wisdom from wherever I could find it; well before I even became a mom myself.
+I simply new I wanted to determine my own life experience.

 I was hungry for any knowledge and resources that could empower me to be this weak link in the chain that would make way for something new.
-The most effective and the most empowering work was the work that brought me into closer relationship with myself and helped me learn to trust myself as I'd never done before.
+The most effective and the most empowering work was the work that brought me into closer relationship with the lived experience of my human body, which helped me learn to trust myself as I'd never done before.
 And it's this curated combination of all the thousands of hours of study, contemplation and reflection that comes to bear now on the work I do with mothers wanting to break that link as well.

 It's also a big middle finger (and, ultimately, a "thank you") to those disempowering aspects of our experience as women - because there are many.
 I want this for me, I want this for my son and for my daughter and the world they'll inhabit, for their children, and I want it for YOU.